A Kale Salad Kids Love

 The kale in this salad makes it a nutrient powerhouse, rich in calcium, vitamin C, potassium, and folate, among others.
 If you don't have Bragg Liquid Aminos, use soy sauce instead, only cut back slightly on the amount, taste, then add more as needed.

-Cover and refrigerate for at least 1 hour, ideally overnight.
+- Cover and refrigerate for at least 1 hour, ideally overnight.
 Stir again just before serving.

 Adapted from New Leaf Market’s Coastal Kale Salad